wyaeld/cbcs.co.nz/hugo/content/victoria-court.md

 *Welcome to Victoria Court*

-Victoria Court is designated on 2-4 Queen Street, Mt Victoria, Wellington.
+Victoria Court is situated on 2-4 Queen Street, Mt Victoria, Wellington.
 Victoria Court consists of containing 12 residential units.
 Victoria Court is well maintained and in a great environment.

 Victoria Court is run and administered by Complete Body Corp Solutions Ltd in conjunction with a Body Corporate Committee and facilitated by a professional Body Corporate Secretary.
 Both the committee and secretary meet as necessary to keep the building maintained and functioning as planned.